joshua-zingale/masters-project/report/report.md

 ## Usage Statistics

 As of the final week of the academic term, 649 messages have been sent by 117 students from two courses, split into three sections.
-Each student sent an average of 5.70 messages (σ = 8.16).
+Each student sent an average of 5.70 messages ($\sigma = 8.16$).
 The high standard deviation is because most students used the system very little, sending one or two messages, while a smaller portion used the system much more throughout the academic term.